This procedure provides for the resolution of professional disagreements/issues in work relating to the safety of children and young people.

-- It is every professional’s responsibility to safeguarding children and to act in their best interests.
-This means that they should ‘problem solve’ where required in order to support effective multi-agency safeguarding work;
+- It is every professional’s responsibility to safeguard children and to act in their best interests.
+This means that they should undertake proactive problem solving where required in order to support effective multi-agency safeguarding work;

 - It is also the responsibility of all professionals to present a challenge to the actions and decisions of other agencies where they believe they have evidence to suggest that the child’s development or their safety may be compromised;